The 2022/2023 Advanced Olympic Research Grant winners and their projects are:

 Researchers: Emily HAYDAY (main coordinator), Andrea GEURIN, Lauren BURCH and Aaron SMITH (Loughborough University, Great Britain)

 - The Ethics of AI in Sport.
 Taking athletes rights and wellbeing seriously

 The projects were selected among 30 individual and collective applications submitted by 74 researchers from 22 countries and 5 continents.
 The grant holders have received a financial grant, which allow them to carry out their project, benefit from direct exchanges with the IOC administration involved in the subject of their research and, if relevant, consult the OSC’s resources in Lausanne (Switzerland).
 The results of their projects are to be submitted to the OSC in July 2023.

 The main objective of the Advanced Olympic Research Grant Programme is to promote advanced research by established researchers with a humanities or social sciences perspective in priority fields of research identified annually by the IOC.
 University professors, lecturers and research fellows who have completed their doctorate and who currently hold an academic/research appointment covering the period of the grant are eligible to apply.

 Find the Programme’s rules, guidelines and the full description of the selection process here .

 When is the next edition?

-The 2022/2023 edition of the Advanced Olympic Research Grant Programme will be launched in October 2021.
-The relevant documents will be available on our website.
+A new edition of the Advanced Olympic Research Grant Programme has been launched in November 2022.
+The relevant documents are available on our website.

 Our unique collection of resources to assist your research